NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes (registration, not full licensing)

-Idaho requires contractors performing work valued over $2,000 (labor + materials) to register with the Idaho Contractors Board, part of the Division of Occupational & Professional Licenses (DOPL).
+Idaho requires contractors performing work valued over $2,000 (for labor and materials) to register with the Idaho Contractors Board, part of the Division of Occupational & Professional Licenses (DOPL).

 To register, applicants must submit business and owner information, proof of general liability insurance or equivalent coverage and either provide workers’ compensation insurance or a statement of exemption.